Aashi24/shreyakr-portfolio/final_project_shreya.md

 As a reader, I want **to be more cognizant of my impact on the environment** so that I can **do my bit to save the planet.**

-# 2. INITIAL SKETCHES
+# 2. Initial Sketches
 Clear and understandable sketches created and available on the Github page.
 Sketches mimic aspects of the outline and build on message.
 Story structure is built into sketches.
-# 3. THE DATA
+# 3. The Data
 Data source identified.
 A copy of the data, or a recreated version of the data is available via a publicly-accessible link (Github, Box, or other publicly-accessible link).
 A couple of paragraphs that document data sources and how data will be used.
-# 4. METHOD AND MEDIUM
+# 4. Method and Medium
 A few paragraphs documenting how the project will be completed.
 Platform for the final project identified.